Winter Is Coming: Tips To Maintain Your Custom Millwork

 - Refrain from touching the cabinet drawers and doors directly with your hands.
 Oil and dirt will cause the finish to fade away.
 Use handles instead.

 How much care your custom millwork requires depends on where you live.
-If you ask us, surfaces and hinges should be cleaned monthly if you reside in coastal area.
+If you ask us, surfaces and hinges should be cleaned monthly if you reside in coastal areas.
 Milder weather conditions in other places can do away with bi-annual cleanups.
 Also, do not forget to clean and oil your hardware and hinges once in a while too!
-We are your friendly custom cabinets and furniture drafting company that knows a little bit about drafting cabinets.
+We are your friendly custom cabinets and Casework shop drawings that knows a little bit about drafting cabinets.
 Drop by our office to see what we’re up to or ping us to know more about what we do!
 Maximum Value.
 Achieved.